Join the US and 37 other countries celebrating National Moth Week this July! Here are some interesting facts and links about about Moths in Illinois:

 Midwest Pollinator Plants (not all plants listed are native to Illinois)

-– We can help protect moths by educating ourselves and others about moths, preserving our natural habitats (including wetlands) and open spaces, planting native host plants, nectar and pollinator plants for moths, removing invasive species, preventing the collection of native species from the wild, leaving the leaves, and using less pesticides! (herbicides, insecticides, fungicides).
+– We can help protect moths by educating ourselves and others about moths, preserving our natural habitats (including wetlands) and open spaces, planting native host plants, nectar and pollinator plants for moths, removing invasive species, preventing the collection of native species from the wild, leaving the leaves, reducing light pollution, and using less pesticides! (herbicides, insecticides, fungicides).

 Here are some great resources to learn more: